blakolukas/sitebase/devops/README.md

-# DevOps Operations for Site Plone 🚀
+# DevOps Operations for Project Title 🚀

-Welcome to the DevOps documentation for Site Plone!
+Welcome to the DevOps documentation for Project Title!
 In this guide, we'll walk you through the setup and deployment process, ensuring a smooth and efficient development workflow.
 We leverage the power of [Ansible](https://www.ansible.com/), [Docker](https://www.docker.com/), and [Docker Swarm](https://docs.docker.com/engine/swarm/) to automate, containerize, and orchestrate application deployment. 🛠️🐳🌐

 - **Ansible** empowers us to automate tasks like software provisioning, configuration management, and application deployment.
 It's like having a robot assistant that takes care of the repetitive tasks, freeing you to focus on more strategic activities! 🤖✨